How Well Generative Adversarial Networks Learn Distributions: The Adversarial Framework

 \begin{remark} \rm

-The above establishes the minimax optimal rate for Sobolev GAN ($\beta=1$ for Wasserstein GAN as a special case), with explicit dependence on the smoothness of the density $\alpha$ and that of the evaluation metric $\beta$.
-First, note there is an interesting transition at $\beta = d/2$ (without depending on $\alpha$): above it the rate is parametric $n^{-1/2}$, and below it the rate is nonparametric.
-Second, to avoid the curse of dimensionality in the rates, one needs the sum of smoothness to be proportional to the dimension, i.e. $\alpha+\beta = \Theta(d)$.
-Note when $\beta$ is large, the rate is indeed faster, however under a weaker evaluation metric.
-How to choose good discriminator $\F$ with provable guarantee under strong evaluation metric such as $d_{TV}$ for GANs will be answered in Theorems \ref{thm:param-gans}-\ref{thm:leaky-ReLU}.
+The above establishes the minimax optimal rate for Sobolev GAN, with explicit dependence on the smoothness of the density $\alpha$ and that of the evaluation metric $\beta$ (here $\beta=1$ for Wasserstein GAN and $\beta = 0$ for TV as special cases, since our minimax lower bound holds for the special subclass $W^{\beta, \infty}$).
+First, note there is an interesting transition at $\beta = d/2$ (without depending on $\alpha$): above it the rate is parametric $n^{-\frac{1}{2}}$, and below it the rate is nonparametric.
+Second, to avoid the curse of dimensionality in the rates, one needs the sum of smoothness to be proportional to the dimension, that is, $\alpha+\beta = \Theta(d)$.
+Note when $\beta$ is large, the rate is indeed faster, however, under a weaker evaluation metric.
+How to choose a good discriminator $\F$ in GANs with a provable guarantee under strong evaluation metrics such as $d_{TV}$ will be answered in Theorems \ref{thm:param-gans}-\ref{thm:leaky-ReLU}.

 \end{remark}